 displayHTML(open(DOCS_DIR+"model.html", 'r').read())

-When you get more comfortable, we would love if you explore Zingg’s advanced features like blocking strategies and custom match algorithms.
+When you get more comfortable, you will love to explore Zingg’s advanced features like blocking strategies and custom match algorithms.